 Surgical orthodontics may be used to treat teenagers and adults with improper bites or other aesthetic concerns (i.e. want to change position of chin forward or back).
 Most surgeries are done after the jaw stops growing, age 16-17 in females and 18-22 in males.
 We will work with an oral surgeon to determine the ideal timing of your surgery.
 The need for surgical orthodontics occurs when the jaws do not line up correctly, and a proper bite cannot be achieved with orthodontic treatment alone.
 Orthognathic surgery will help properly align the jaw, and orthodontic braces will then be used to move the teeth into their proper position.

 Patients with sleep apnea may also benefit from surgical orthodontics.
 The jaw position can be altered to increase the airway and improve the ability to breathe.
 Sleep apnea is a complex process and your physician can help guide you through your options for treatment.
 Surgical orthodontics often is done only after routine treatments do not work (I.e. cannot use CPAP machine).

 Patients with cleft lip and palate will also undergo multiple surgeries.
 These patients will often be referred to an orthodontist from age 5-7.
-Our office will work with your cleft lip and palate team to coordinate needed orthodontic treatment to facilitate any grafting, distraction or surgical procedures.
+Our office will work with your cleft lip and palate team to coordinate needed orthodontic treatment to facilitate any grafting or surgical procedures.